 Ignatian Hoya Biomedical Academic Scholarship

 Georgetown University, a leading academic and research institution, offers a unique educational experience that prepares the next generation of global citizens to lead and make a difference in the world.
 Our vibrant community of exceptional students, faculty, alumni, and professionals dedicates itself to real-world applications of our research, scholarship, faith, and service.
 Established in 1789, Georgetown is the nation’s oldest Catholic and Jesuit university.
 Drawing upon the 450-year-old legacy of Jesuit education, we provide students with a world-class learning experience focused on educating the whole person through exposure to different faiths, cultures, and beliefs.
-Georgetown challenges students to engage in the world and become men and women in the service of others, especially the most vulnerable and disadvantaged members of the community.
-These values constitute the core or Georgetown’s identity, binding members of the community across diverse backgrounds.
+Georgetown challenges students to engage in the world and individuals in the service of others, especially the most vulnerable and disadvantaged members of the community.
+These values constitute the core of Georgetown’s identity, binding members of the community across diverse backgrounds.
+The “Ignatian Hoya Biomedical Academic” merit scholarship program was started in 2019 to advance this aim.

-This scholarship will provide a partial tuition assistance credit of $15,000 (awarded to the student via their student account as $7,500/semester over a maximum of 2 semesters).
-The scholarship will be offered to selected eligible newly-admitted students who graduated from a Jesuit college/university and represent the Ignatian ideals in their personal accomplishments.
-Eligible and qualified students will have a record of superior academic achievement (including factors such as grade point average, honors, or other designation), show a commitment to biomedical research and graduate studies at the Master’s level, and demonstrate their commitment to Jesuit ideals and call to service through an essay.
-Scholarship applications are only accepted from applicants who have successfully submitted their program admissions application by May 15th.
+The scholarship will be offered to selected eligible newly-admitted students who represent the Ignatian ideals in their personal accomplishments.
+Eligible and qualified students will have a record of superior academic achievement, including factors such as grade point average, honors, or other designation, show a commitment to biomedical research and graduate studies at the master’s level, and demonstrate their commitment to Jesuit ideals and call to service through an essay.

-The Ignatian Hoya Biomedical Academic Scholarship program is awarded to newly-admitted students in a Georgetown University Biomedical Graduate Education in-person Master’s degree program who:
+The Ignatian Hoya Biomedical Academic Scholarship program is awarded to newly-admitted students in a Georgetown University Biomedical Graduate Education master’s degree program who:

 - Have a record of superior academic achievement (including factors such as grade point average, honors, or other designation)